 Durable Subsurface Drip Irrigation System.

-It was a project on which I and my friend (Sagar Gupta) worked on, with our guide Pravin Matte.
+It was a project on which I worked with my friend Sagar Gupta.
+Under guidance from our professor Mr. Pravin Matte.
 It was a culmination of lots of effort from all of us and was only possible with the help of many talented people.

 The Project was sponsored by –